influxdata/docs-v2/content/influxdb/v2.1/write-data/delete-data.md

 list_title: Delete data
 description: >
-  Use the `influx` CLI or the InfluxDB API `/api/v2/delete` endpoint to delete data from an InfluxDB Bucket.
+  Use the `influx` CLI or the InfluxDB API `/api/v2/delete` endpoint to delete data from an InfluxDB bucket.
 menu:
   influxdb_2_1:
     name: Delete data